Pinar2022/MFW_3/README.md

-# Analytical notebook change in time-Covid
+# Analytical notebook- Change in time-Covid

 ## Description of the Project